 Cholesterol 37.9 mgs

 This recipe is courtesy of Dr. Weil’s cookbook: True Food: Seasonal, Sustainable, Simple, Pure.

-A True Food Kitchen exclusive!
 Make this only with the ripest garden tomatoes.
 If your cucumbers are young, you can leave the immature seeds in; otherwise scrape out the seed cavities.
 The vegetables should be in sizable chunks for this salad.
-Many varieties of feta are available: some sour, some salty, some creamy and mild.
+Many varieties of feta are available: Some are sour, some salty, some creamy and some are very creamy and mild.
 Try different kinds to find the one you like most.
+A True Food Kitchen exclusive!

 Food As Medicine

 The lowly cucumber may seem like the least exciting member of this culinary cast, but cukes provide flavonoids, lignans and other phytonutrients that may provide both anti-inflammatory and cardiovascular benefits.
 Of particular interest to researchers is a class of phytonutrients abundant in these vegetables called cucurbitacins, which may have anti-cancer benefits.

 2 tablespoons dried oregano

 1/4 cup red wine vinegar

 Freshly ground black pepper

 1 medium red onion, halved and thinly sliced